OfficeDev/open-xml-docs/docs/how-to-insert-text-into-a-cell-in-a-spreadsheet.md

 ms.date: 11/01/2017
 localization_priority: Priority
 ---
-# How to: Insert text into a cell in a spreadsheet document (Open XML SDK)
+# Insert text into a cell in a spreadsheet document (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to insert text into a cell in a new worksheet in a spreadsheet